July 1, 2016 – June 30, 2019

 c) These appointments carry no implication of automatic renewal but imply that the appointee will be considered for further appointment.
 They are to be reviewed before expiration of the specified term in accordance with the criteria and procedures prescribed below.

-i) No person will acquire a tenured appointment by reason only of holding a term appointment with review that extends beyond the maximum period of such appointments.
+l) No person will acquire a tenured appointment by reason only of holding a pre-tenure appointment that extends beyond the maximum period of such appointments.

 2.04 Tenured Appointments